wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

     | `code` `id_token` `token` | `email` if email scope is requested; `name` and `preferred_username` if profile scope is requested | Claims associated with the requested scopes |

 * The full set of claims for the requested scopes is available via the [/oauth2/v1/userinfo](#userinfo) endpoint.
 Call this endpoint using the access token.

+## Troubleshooting

+If you run into trouble setting up an authorization server or performing other tasks for OAuth 2.0/OIDC, use the following suggestions to resolve your issues.

+### Start with the System Log

+The system log contains detailed information about why a request was denied and other useful information.

+### Limits

+* Scopes are unique per authorization server.

+* The `audiences` value you specify is an array of String.
+If the string contains ":" it must be a valid URI.

+* Tokens can expire, be explicitly revoked at the endpoint, or implicitly revoked by a change in configuration.

+* Token revocation can be implicit in two ways: token expiration or a change to the source.
+    * Expiration happens at different times:
+        * ID Token expires after one hour.
+        * Access Token expiration is configured in a policy, but is always between five minutes and one day.
+        * Refresh Token expiration depends on two factors: 1) Expiration is configured in an Access Policy, no limits, but must be greater than or equal to the Access Token lifetime, and 2) Revocation if the Refresh Token isn't exercised within a specified time.
+Configure the specified time in an Access Policy, with a minimum of ten minutes.

+    * Revocation happens when a configuration is changed or deleted:
+        * User deactivation or deletion.
+        * Configuration in the authorization server is changed or deleted.
+        * The [client app](https://help.okta.com/en/prev/Content/Topics/Apps/Apps_App_Integration_Wizard.htm#OIDCWizard) is deactivated, changed, unassigned, or deleted.

+### Subtle Behavior

+Some behaviors aren't obvious:

+* A user must be assigned to the client in Okta for the client to get Access Tokens from that client.
+You can assign the client directly (direct user assignment) or indirectly (group assignment).

+* If you haven't created a rule in a policy in the authorization server to allow the client, user, and scope combination that you want, the request fails.
+To resolve, create at least one rule in a policy in the authorization server for the relevant resource that specifies client, user, and scope.

+* OpenID Connect scopes are granted by default, so if you are requesting only those scopes ( `openid`, `profile`, `email`, `address`, `phone`, or `offline_access` ), you don't need to define any scopes for them, but you need a policy and rule in a Custom Authorization Server.
+The rule grants the OpenID Connect scopes by default, so they don't need to be configured in the rule.
+Token expiration times depend on how they are defined in the rules, and which policies and rules match the request.

+* OpenID scopes can be requested with custom scopes.
+For example, a request can include `openid` and a custom scope.

+* The evaluation of a policy always takes place during the initial authentication of the user (or of the client in case of client credentials flow).
+If the flow is not immediately finished, such as when a token is requested using `authorization_code` grant type, the policy is not evaluated again, and a change in the policy after the user or client is initially authenticated won't affect the continued flow.